Trump orders strikes on Iran-backed Houthi rebels in Yemen and issues new warning

 “These relentless assaults have cost the U.S. and World Economy many BILLIONS of Dollars while, at the same time, putting innocent lives at risk,” Trump said.

 Baldor reported from Washington and Magdy reported from Cairo.
-AP White House Correspondent Zeke Miller and AP writer Tara Copp contributed from Washington.
+AP White House Correspondent Zeke Miller and AP writer Tara Copp in Washington contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.